IBCL: Zero-shot Model Generation under Stability-Plasticity Trade-offs: Reason to adopt a Bayesian continual learning approach

 \subsection{Relationship between IBCL and other BCL techniques}

-Like \cite{farquhar2019unifying,li2020continual}, the weights in our Bayesian neural networks (BNNs) have Gaussian distribution with diagonal covariance matrix.
-Besides capturing the designer's ambiguity, $\mathcal{Q}^\text{co}(1,\ldots,k)$ is also useful because its convexity allows to remove the components of the knowledge base that are redundant, that is, that can be written as convex combination of the elements of $\text{ex}[\mathcal{Q}^\text{co}(1,\ldots,k)]$.
+Like \citep{farquhar2019unifying,li2020continual}, the weights in our Bayesian neural networks (BNNs) have Gaussian distribution with diagonal covariance matrix.
 Because IBCL is rooted in Bayesian continual learning, we can initialize IBCL with a much smaller number of parameters to solve a complex task as long as it can solve a set of simpler tasks.
 In addition, IBCL does not need to evaluate the importance of parameters by measures such as computing the Fisher information, which are computationally expensive and intractable in large models.